HASS Community Data Lab

 The Response

-The HASS Community Data Lab will enable the sharing of an increasing range of tools and datasets, provide environments for running the tools, and options for researchers to analyse and annotate datasets.
+The ARDC Community Data Lab will enable the sharing of an increasing range of tools and datasets, provide environments for running the tools, and options for researchers to analyse and annotate datasets.
 It will be a platform that not only shares a number of instruments and infrastructures, but also provides governance and procedures that have protocols, and practices for managing and recording research as a process.

 It is being constructed in phases and will be extendable based on the needs of the research community.
 The project currently includes 2 phases, which will be delivered over 2023–2024.

 Phase 1 will focus on Trove as a central data source.
-The HASS Community Data Lab will provide extensive documentation and examples of how to process data from Trove and other archives and collections using existing distributed research infrastructure available to Australian researchers.
+The ARDC Community Data Lab will provide extensive documentation and examples of how to process data from Trove and other archives and collections using existing distributed research infrastructure available to Australian researchers.
 This will include ARDC Nectar Research Cloud computing services, publicly available data repositories such as Zenodo and Figshare, and workspace services such as GitHub and GitLab.

 Phase 2 will focus on data and analytics training guides.